just-harry/tiny-ui-fix-for-ts3/README.md

 ## Known issues

+- Layout and text-style parsing fails when the system locale does not use a dot for decimal-points.
+- The Tiny UI Fix script cannot handle `Resource.cfg` files that were modified by CC Magic.
 - Some icons and graphics are visually stretched in one dimension.
 - Some icons disappear when they are selected.
 - Scrollbars that would usually scroll smoothly when the arrows are clicked do not scroll smoothly.